ryankosta/ryankosta.github.io/docs/index.md

 - Pandas
 - Discourse

-### Work experience
+### Experience

+#### Industry
-I am the lead Computer Engineering intern at the education technology startup [Haddee](https://haddee.com).
-This is a large role comprising many duties, including
+I was the lead Computer Engineering intern at the education technology startup [Haddee](https://haddee.com).
+This was a large role comprising many duties, including

 - Setup and maintain the original haddee and class.haddee website
 - Help integrate features into the haddee.com platform